geneontology/minerva/specs/owl-model.md

 By convention, individuals in the model are assumed by default to have non-meaningful IRIs (e.g. UUIDs) and to lack rdfs:label annotations.
 They are typically displayed to the user using the rdfs:label of the Class they instantiate.
+There may be exceptions in some cases; for example, publications are modeled as individuals.

-ObjectPropertyAssertions can use any OWL ObjectProperty.
-By convention, the RO is assumed.
-Particular Noctua instances may be configured with different lists, see below.
+ObjectPropertyAssertions can use any OWL ObjectProperty, taken from ontologies such as RO.
+Particular Noctua deployments may be configured with different lists, see below.

 ### Class Constructs